neohelden/neo-node/README.md

 // processing tasks requires a queue name
 // the particle will be passed to the provided processor
-// the "processor" can then return a promise neotask.process('neo.aurora.intent.hello_world', function (particle) {
+// the "processor" can then return a promise neotask.process('nsx.dev.example.hello_world', function (particle) {
   return { reply: { string: 'Hi there, how are you today?' } }
 })

 // Using a function instead of an arrow function expression enables you to use "scoped helpers"
 // like e.g. preconfigured i18n (scoped for the respective particle)
-// more scoped helpers will be added in future releases neotask.process('neo.aurora.intent.hello_world', function (particle) {
+// more scoped helpers will be added in future releases neotask.process('nsx.dev.example.hello_world', function (particle) {
   let translation = this.__('hello world')
   return { reply: { string: translation } }
 })

-// the task / message can contain anythin
+// the task / message can contain anything
-// for best compatibility it should be a particle neotask.create('neo.aurora.intent.hello_world', {
+// for best compatibility it should be a particle neotask.create('nsx.dev.example.hello_world', {
   foo: 'bar'
 })